Skip to main content

 How long does the organisation have to reply to me?

-However, if they ask you for ID or more information, the clock stops until they have what they need from you.
+However, if they ask you for ID, the clock only starts when they have what they need from you.

 If you’ve made a number of requests or your request is complex, the organisation may need extra time to consider it.
 They can take up to an extra two months to respond.
 If they are going to do this, they must let you know within one month of getting your request, and explain why they are taking longer.